Ditch the tropical vacation; join our Epic adventure to K2 Base Camp this summer!

 However, as with any travel destination, it’s essential to take normal precautions to ensure your safety.
 This includes staying aware of your surroundings, avoiding risky areas, and following any specific instructions provided by your guide and local authorities.
 This applies not only in the cities, but when we are in the wilds climbing the volcanoes of Ecuador as well.

-Climbing in Ecuador offers a unique experience compared to other locations around the world due to its diverse range of terrain and ecosystems.
-As we’ve already mentioned, the opportunity to climb so many high-altitude volcanoes is a rare gift.
+Joining a climbing tour in Ecuador offers a unique experience compared to other locations around the world due to its diverse range of terrain and ecosystems.
+As we’ve already mentioned, the opportunity to summit so many high-altitude volcanoes is a rare gift.

 Ecuador’s proximity to the equator also means that climbers can experience both tropical and alpine climates during their expeditions.
 Despite being mostly a tropical nation, you can also find snow 365 days a year in the Andes, not to mention some of the most impressive glaciers outside of the polar regions.